CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/startup.md

 - `Development` includes Ruff, Pyright, and pytest.
 - `Standard` installs runtime dependencies only.

+If the project virtual environment was created by an older pinned Python patch release, the launcher recreates that disposable environment before synchronizing the locked dependencies.

 At backend startup, a missing `settings/.env` is created from `settings/.env.example`.
 Existing environment files are preserved and ignored by Git.